Reverse Engineering

 If a DP wants to reduce light in a scene from a window or other strong light source, they will use a lot of tools to get the job done.
 A multi hundred dollar sheet of balanced white cloth to a cheap shower curtain.
 Can you ever honestly say you could tell the difference.

-The internet is full of examples of people jury-rigging or even flat out cheeping out on gear to show it can be done, but they probably still spent hundreds on the “real” thing.
+The internet is full of examples of people jury-rigging or cheeping out on gear to show it can be done, but the reviewer probably still spent hundreds on the “real” thing.

 Lenses are amazing, even bad ones.
 Every lens has a point of use-ability, better lenses have more, last longer and in the video world tend to come in matching sets, but if the film is shot, the look accepted by the viewer and the elements sharp enough, do we care beyond that?